zfcampus/zf-apigility-doctrine/README.md

 1. An Admin tool to create an Apigility-enabled module with support for all Doctrine Entities in scope.

-2. An API server AbstractService class to handle API interations from resources created with the Admin tool.
+2. An API server AbstractService class to handle API interactions from resources created with the Admin tool.

 3. An API client [Object Relational Mapper]